PhungXuanAnh/phungxuananh.github.io/README.md

 ### 2. Customize Site Name

-Replace "My Site" in the navigation brand across all HTML files with your preferred site name.
+Replace "PhungXuanAnh" in the navigation brand across all HTML files with your preferred site name.

 ### 3. Add Tools